Yoquec/pacmanMLdr/Assignment 1 Report/Assignment 1 Weka.md

 As a result of this models could over-fit to this noise and do nonsensical movements

 #### If you wanted to transform the regression task into classification, what would you have to do?
 What do you think could be the practical application of predicting the score?
+In order to swap the regression task into classification we need either to transform it into nominal with different groups or discretizing the score into different sets.

+As a practical application we could have the four possibilities i mention at the beginning -1,+99,+199 or +299 as they are the only possible solutions for the difference on the score and we could perform the classification task with this four possibilities.

+In case you want a two class classification you could transform it into wheter you win or lose score in the next tick which implies joining the three positive possibilities mention before.

+Important to point out that the first possibility will be very skewed as the results doesnt occur the same amount of times, same for the second possibility but in that case it would be less extreme diffrecence.

 #### What are the advantages of predicting the score over classifying the action?
 Justify your answer.
 If we predict the score instead of the movement we could be able to run **Reinforcement Learning techniques** to reward/punish the model for optimal/bad decisions.
 This would turn our problem of classifying the movement into deciding which movement maximizes our reward.

 #### Do you think that some improvement in the ranking could be achieved by incorporating an attribute that would indicate whether the score at the current time has dropped?

+We don't feel that this new attribute can bring any improvement into the ranking as we can already calculate it with the actual and following score and it doesn't bring any information.
+This is also due to the fact that the previous state, in not even one way, has any impact on any decision we should make.